Submit

 Administrative Leave.
 An employee respondent may be placed on administrative leave from employment responsibilities during the pendency of the recipient’s grievance procedures.

-The notice will include the allegations potentially constituting discrimination, harassment, or sexual misconduct, including sufficient details known at the time, and will provide the parties sufficient time to prepare a response before any initial interview.
+The notice will include the allegations potentially constituting discrimination, harassment, sexual misconduct or retaliation, including sufficient details known at the time, and will provide the parties sufficient time to prepare a response before any initial interview.
 Sufficient details include the identities of the parties alleged to be involved in the incident, if known, the conduct allegedly constituting discrimination, harassment, and/or sexual misconduct, and the date and location of the alleged incident, if known.

 The written notice will also include: